bblack16/cli_chef/README.md

 ### Cookbook

 Cookbooks are the core class of CLI Chef.
 It is meant to be an abstract class from which CLI wrappers can be constructed.
-It handles a lot of the basics by default, but requires a few setup methods to be implemented in any sub-classes.
+It handles a lot of the work needed by default, but requires a few setup methods to be implemented in any of its sub-classes.

 To create a new cookbook you simple create a new class that inherits from it: